 The higher amount of fiber and the range of micronutrients in Sweet Potatoes means that they are considered a high-quality ingredient despite containing mostly carbohydrates.

 Flaxseed is a beneficial ingredient that is commonplace in higher-quality dog food.
 Flaxseed contains high levels of the Omega 3 and 6 Fatty Acids, which provide a range of health benefits such as healthier skin and fur and improved cognitive function.

 Also, Flaxseed contains high levels of protein for a plant-based ingredient.
 Finally, Flaxseed provides Lignans which can help reduce inflammation and cholesterol.

-Those high levels of fiber are the primary motivation behind this ingredients inclusion in most formulas as Tomato Pomace has little nutritional value.
+Those high levels of fiber are the primary motivation behind the inclusion of this ingredient in most formulas, as Tomato Pomace has little nutritional value.